dafny-lang/dafny/docs/DafnyRef/Specifications.md

   method TemporarilyBreakInvariant()
     modifies this
   {
-     x := 0; // temporarily breaking the invariant here is allowed...
-     UseInvariant(this); // error: invariant does not hold before call x := 1;
+     x := 0; // error: invariant does not hold after assignment UseInvariant(this); // error: invariant does not hold before call x := 1;
   }